Here’s the scoop!

 More importantly, for all things health and science, he makes some great points about the necessity of topical Vitamin D in particular.

-Did you know that your skin loses about 75% of its ability to produce Vitamin D3 between the ages of 20 and 70?
+that your skin loses about 75% of its ability to produce Vitamin D3 between the ages of 20 and 70?
 Inadequate Vitamin D in the skin causes it to become thin, saggy, wrinkled, and weak.
 Your skin is your largest organ, so making sure it’s strong and healthy is incredibly important in preventing premature aging.

 Dr. Doulliard isn’t the only professional pushing the power of topical Vitamin D.